Ruth Westheimer: 1990–1999

-Dr. Ruth also appeared in several commercial advertisements, including a 1990 commercial for Clairol Herbal Essences shampoo and body wash, a 1991 Pepsi commercial (along with Annette Funicello, Frankie Avalon, Bo Jackson, and Gilbert Gottfried), and a 1994 Honda Prelude ad.
+Westheimer also appeared in several commercial advertisements, including a 1998 commercial for Clairol Herbal Essences shampoo and body wash, a 1991 Pepsi commercial (along with Annette Funicello, Frankie Avalon, Bo Jackson, and Gilbert Gottfried), and a 1994 Honda Prelude ad.

-2000-09
+2000–2009

-In 2000 she appeared on Grammy Award winner Tom Chapin's album This Pretty Planet, in the song "Two Kinds of Seagulls", in which she and Chapin sing in a duet of various animals that reproduce sexually.
+In 2000, she appeared on Grammy Award winner Tom Chapin's album This Pretty Planet, in the song "Two Kinds of Seagulls", in which she and Chapin sing in a duet of various animals that reproduce sexually.
 "It takes two to tingle" says the song.
 That year, she also made a TV commercial for Entenmann's Raspberry Danish Twist.

 Between 2001 and 2007, Westheimer made regular appearances on the PBS children's television series Between the Lions as "Dr. Ruth Wordheimer" in a spoof of her therapist role, in which she helps anxious readers and spellers overcome their fear of long words.
 In 2002, she received a nomination for a Grammy Award for Best Spoken Word Album for Children, for Timeless Tales and Music of Our Time.
 In 2003–04, she made 10 appearances as a panelist on the game show Hollywood Squares.

-In 2004 she made a guest appearance on Wait Wait...
+In 2004, she made a guest appearance on Wait Wait...
 Don't Tell Me!, an NPR news panel game, and in 2007 she appeared on Live with Regis and Kelly.
 In January 2009, the 55th anniversary issue of Playboy magazine included Westheimer as #13 in a list of the 55 most important people in sex from the past 55 years.
 That year, Vanity Fair named her one of "12 women who changed the way we look at sex."
 She also appeared in the 2009 documentary Hugh Hefner: Playboy, Activist and Rebel.

-2010-present
+2010–2024

 In 2011, interior designer Nate Berkus hosted her on The Nate Berkus Show, after redoing the living room and dining room of her Manhattan apartment, in which she had lived for 50 years, to reduce clutter.
 She appeared as a guest on The Doctors in 2011 and 2012, on Joy Behar: Say Anything! in 2012, on Rachael Ray in 2013 and 2015, and on The Today Show in 2015 and 2019.

-Not slowing down, in 2018 she wrote three books.
+In 2018, she wrote three books.
 In 2019, she published her 45th book on sex and sexuality.
 On her 91st birthday, June 4, 2019, Westheimer appeared as a guest on The Ellen DeGeneres Show, and she visited Ellen's show again in November 2019, taking questions from the audience, and was also a guest in November 2020.
-In 2019, Westheimer also appeared as a guest on Late Night with Seth Meyers, The View, The Today Show, and twice on Strahan, Sara and Keke.
-She also has over 100,000 followers on Twitter.
+In 2019, she was a guest on Late Night with Seth Meyers, The View, The Today Show, and twice on Strahan, Sara and Keke.
+She also had over 100,000 followers on Twitter.

 Speaking of the Holocaust in 2021, Westheimer said: "We must keep saying to the young people, 'Think of these words — never again!
 Never again!'
 All of this must never happen again."